Forecasting Gold Prices: Insights from Kuznets and Kondratieff

 The Phoenix Effect: Projecting the Dollar’s Post-Mania Resurgence

-However, the analysis cannot conclude with this.
-Historically, the USD experienced a sharp, vigorous rebound to new highs between 1980 and 1985.
+Crucially, the USD then experienced a sharp, vigorous rebound to new highs between 1980 and 1985.

 The Cyclical Endgame: From Debasement to Reaffirmation

-Once the precious metals bubble finally bursts, and the cyclical mania concludes, the ensuing systemic shock and flight to safety is predicted to trigger a decisive reversal.
-Despite contemporary anxieties regarding de-dollarisation, the historical pattern suggests that global capital will ultimately flock back into the US Dollar as the world’s most liquid and available safe-haven asset, reaffirming its role in the immediate post-mania environment.
-This projected ‘Phoenix Effect’ in the USD provides the final, dramatic act in the current long-wave cycle.
+Once the precious metals bubble bursts and the cyclical mania concludes, the ensuing systemic shock and flight to safety is predicted to trigger a decisive reversal.
+Despite contemporary de-dollarization anxieties, the historical pattern suggests global capital will ultimately flock back into the US Dollar as the world’s most liquid safe-haven asset once high rates of interest on the USD finally tackle inflation.
+This projected ‘Phoenix Effect’ in the USD provides the final, dramatic act in the current Kuznets’ cycle.

 Figure 4